Updated April 15, 2019

 Although physically located in the middle of the Pacific Ocean, Easter Island is governed by Chile, which technically makes it part of South America.

-So that leaves just one more to do!
+So that left only one more to do!

 Antarctica Marathon 2019

-For many in the “seven on seven” club, it’s probably the last one they do as well.
+For many who want to join the Seven Continents Club, it’s probably the last one they do as well.
 Imagine, running with penguins near the bottom of the planet!

 Stay tuned for more exciting posts about our Antarctica trip and marathon in 2019.

-So that’s my life goal – the bucket list item to end all bucket lists!
-And it’s nearing completion!
+So that was my life goal – the bucket list item to end all bucket lists!

 What’s your life goal?
 Would you run a marathon in Antarctica?